sol-eng/aws-parallelcluster-rsw/doc/01-Getting_started.md

 ## Edit config variables

-* Edit lines 3 to 9 of `deploy.sh` to reflect the appropriate details of your environment.
+Edit lines 3 to 9 of `deploy.sh` to reflect the appropriate details of your environment.

-* Once done, run `./deploy.sh`.
+## Start the deployment

+Run `./deploy.sh`.
 This will copy scripts and config files to the existing S3 bucket and trigger the installation of the HPC cluster.

 ## Bash aliases